-From state to state, there are different laws recognizing various offenses that teens who sext can be charged with.
+From state to state, there are different laws recognizing various offenses that teens who keep your privates private!

+sext can be charged with.
 These laws were written to protect people from adult sex offenders and the makers and distributors of child pornography.